Pokémon Red and Blue

 This game has a prerelease article

-Note: Like the early Final Fantasy series, when it comes to localization, the first batch of Pokémon games have been met with much confusion.
-As a result, this page covers the initial Japanese versions, titled Red and Green, the updated Blue revision, and the subsequent international localizations (confusingly dubbed Red and Blue) that drew from the latter.
+Much like the early entries in the Final Fantasy series, these games have a messy history when it comes to localization.
+As a result, this page covers the initial Japanese versions, titled Red and Green, the updated Blue revision, and the subsequent international localizations (dubbed Red and Blue) that drew from the latter.

 | Miscellaneous Data|